grow knowledge

 Growing a new Aloe Vera plant from seed requires the right soil and an optimal balance of temperature and light.
 If you plan to plant Aloe Vera seeds, be sure to carefully follow all the instructions on the seed packet.

-FAQs About How to Propagate Aloe
+FAQs about How to Propagate Aloe

 • Can you propagate aloe from a broken leaf?